-- 141. The envisaged partnership should envisage cooperation to tackle irregular migration, including its drivers and consequences, whilst recognising both the need to protect the most vulnerable and the United Kingdom's future status of a non-Schengen third country that does not provide for the free movement of persons.
+- 145. The envisaged partnership should envisage cooperation to tackle irregular migration of nationals other than those of the Parties, including its drivers and consequences, whilst recognising both the need to protect the most vulnerable and the United Kingdom's future status of a non-Schengen third country that does not provide for the free movement of persons.
 This cooperation should cover: - a) cooperation with Europol to combat organised immigration crime in line with arrangements for the cooperation with third countries set out in the relevant Union legislation; - b) a dialogue on shared objectives and on cooperation, including in third countries and international fora, to tackle irregular migration upstream.